ClickHouse/ClickHouse/docs/en/sql-reference/aggregate-functions/reference/contingency.md

 **Example**

-The following two columns being compared below have a small association with each other.
+The two columns being compared below have a small association with each other.
 We have included the result of `cramersV` also (as a comparison):

 ``` sql
 SELECT